nwthomas/deep-learning-research-agent/README.md

 ## Issues, Bugs, and Project Management

 🎯 To see upcoming work for this repository, see this [Trello board](https://trello.com/b/Qm5Ltjec/deep-learning-agent).

 💬 If you want a feature, found a bug, or just want to contribute, read the [Contributing Guidelines](https://github.com/nwthomas/deep-learning-research-agent?tab=contributing-ov-file#contributing) and then open a new [GitHub issue](https://github.com/nwthomas/deep-learning-research-agent/issues/new).

 🔓 Found a security vulnerability?
-We greatly appreciate responsible and private disclosures.
+Responsible and private disclosures are greatly appreciated.
 See [Security](https://github.com/nwthomas/deep-learning-research-agent?tab=security-ov-file) for next steps.

 ## Acknowledgements